Auditing a Course

 How to Request Course Enrollment or Entry Codes

 Academic departments reserve the right to require entry codes whether or not the course is so designated in the Time Schedule.
 Usually, directions on where to obtain entry codes are found in the comments section of the Time Schedule listing.
-Or, follow the links below to learn how to request course enrollment or entry codes from each school:
+The Office of the Registrar do not distribute entry codes; you must contact the academic department directly.

 Courses: T ACCT, T BUS, TBANLT, TBECON, T BGEN, T FIN, T IS, T MGMT, TMKTG